-The names lily is applied to many plants, but "true lilies" belong to the genus Lilium.
+The name lily is applied to many plants, but "true lilies" belong to the genus Lilium.
 There's a great deal of variety when choosing lilies.
-There are 9 different Divisions of lilies: short, tall, swept-back, upright, trumpet, speckled or blushed in colors from pure white to blood red and almost everything in between.
-What they all share is a certain elegance of form and sweetness of fragrance that have made lilies regal flowers in the garden and as gifts and bouquets for special occasions like weddings and Easter Sunday.
+There are 9 different divisions of lilies and they can be short, tall, swept-back, upright, trumpet, speckled, or blushed in colors from pure white to blood red and almost everything in between.
+What they all share is a certain elegance of form and sweetness of fragrance, making lilies regal flowers in the garden and as gifts and bouquets for special occasions like weddings and Easter Sunday.

-Lilies are tall, upright plants with whorls of leaves running the length of the plant and flowers that can be bowl-, bell-, trumpet-shaped or even flat, borne singularly or in groups and facing every which way.
+Lilies are tall, upright plants with whorls of leaves running the length of the plant and flowers that can be bowl-, bell-, trumpet-shaped or even flat; borne singularly or in groups and facing every which way.
 They come in almost every color except blue.
-Most of the true lilies we grow today are hybrids and are classified into 9 divisions.
+Most of the true lilies we grow today are hybrids and are classified into nine divisions:

 - Division I: Asiatic Hybrids

 - Division II: Martagon Hybrids (Turk's Cap)

 Of these, the most commonly found and grown are the Asiatic Hybrids (Div.
 I), the Martagon or Turk's Cap Lily (Div.
 II), the Trumpet or Aurelian Hybrids (Div.
 VI) and the Oriental Hybrids (Div.
 VII).
 There are also approximately 100 different species of lilies (Div.
 IX), with more hybridizing being done every year.